ramgou2003/dental-lab-management/TABLET_OPTIMIZATION_SUMMARY.md

-# Dental Lab Management - Tablet Optimization Summary
+# NYDI - Tablet Optimization Summary

 ## 🎯 Overview
-The dental lab management application has been comprehensively optimized for tablet use (768px-1024px screens) with smaller elements, improved touch targets, and better responsive design.
+The NYDI application has been comprehensively optimized for tablet use (768px-1024px screens) with smaller elements, improved touch targets, and better responsive design.

 ## ✅ Completed Optimizations